 Your social media profile is your new business card.
 Many people network online, making new connections via LinkedIn – which could lead to your next role.
 A potential employer may Google your name – what will they find out about you?
 Give them something professional and current to read.

-If you would like assistance after you have lost your job with developing your plan, getting the most out of networking, updating your resume or any of the steps mentioned above contact Glide Outplacement.
+If your employer has offered you outplacement services assistance after you have lost your job, you can get assistance with developing your plan, getting the most out of networking, updating your resume or any of the steps mentioned above.